 I have a special interest in writing for performance and my stories have been read at many events but my career highlight so afr was having a story performed at Latitude Festival for Word Theatre by Game of Thrones actor Gethin Anthony and Diana Vickers.

-My short story collection, Fifteen Minutes is being published by Unbound in 2017.
+My short story collection, Fifteen Minutes was published by Unbound in 2017.
 It is themed around the influence of fame in every day life.
 Each story features someone famous but they are not the important character.
 There is a story about Scarlett Johansson so I hope she sues me like she did Gregoire Delacourt and then I will sell loads of copies.
-I still don’t have an agent, so if you are one and think you can help me please do get in touch.
+I still don’t have an agent, so if you are one and think you can help me please do get in touch, though to be honest you’re going to have to convince me I need you rather than the other way around..

-I would like to dedicate all my work to my husband Rob and my sons, Noah and Gillespie, who have put up with a lot in the last couple of years not least an extremely messy house – you can’t be creative and clean, there isn’t time!
+I would like to dedicate all my work to my husband Rob and my sons, Noah and Gillespie, who have put up with a lot in the last decade, not least an extremely messy house – you can’t be creative and clean, there isn’t time!